oldmartijntje/Python-toolkit/README.md

     - `RequirePassword` is used to ask for your password before launching a nuke.
     - `Password` is the password you need to enter if you have `RequirePassword` enabled.
 It's stored as an exact string, so someone who knows to find this json will still be able to pass
     - `ActivateOtherJSON` is used for storing your nuke button in another location then the other programs. keep this an empty string if they all use the same json. enter the path to the json to nuke that other json. it will take all the settings from that json mentioned, so a perfect way to make the `Password` a bit harder to find.
+- `SaveAnotherJSON` is used just like `ActivateOtherJSON` to direct at another settings.json, to save it there. for if you want to keep your save button at another location then the rest. keep this an empty string if they all use the same json. enter the path to the json to nuke that other json